squidmin/gemini-api-backend/README.md

 ## Usage

 You can use the backend to interact with GPT-3 models, execute code, and perform other tasks.
 The backend provides a RESTful API that you can use to send requests and receive responses.

-## Contributing

-If you'd like to contribute to the backend, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the terms of the MIT license.
-For more information, please refer to [LICENSE](LICENSE).